-When switching to a natural deodorant, your body over-compensates at first; as a result, you may sweat more than usual.
-This is because your sweat glands are opening (which is a good thing).
+Upon your first few natural deodorant applications, you will see your body will over-compensate; as a result, you may sweat more than usual.
+It’s just a sign your sweat glands are opening (which is a good thing).
 Don't give up if you don't like the results right away.
 You may need to reapply a few times a day at first to feel comfortable.
-It will take time before your body adjusts and the product works fully.
-Once you have gotten through the transition period, you will be able to wear your natural deodorant fearlessly.
-Of course, we're biased.
-We want you to be wearing Starling.
+Keep your deodorant with you.
+It’s not uncommon at first to reapply several times a day (like three or four).